 - The 2012 data also revealed that US Xpress had been cited for 42 out of service violations from a total of 908 hazmat vehicle inspections.
 The violation rate of 4.6% was higher than the national average.
 The 2015 report showed a slight improvement— 26 violations out of 746 inspections to comprise a violation rate of 3.5%.

 - 583 accidents were recorded in the 2012 study and 189 of them resulted in injuries, which included 16 fatalities.
-The 2015 study reflected an increase in accidents but a reduction is fatality rate.
-Of 749 accidents, 232 resulted in injuries and 12 fatalities were reported.
+The 2015 study reflected an increase in crashes, but a reduction in the fatality rate.
+Of 749 accidents, 232 resulted in injuries, and 12 deaths were reported.